codeforamerica/ohana-api-admin/README.md

 The tests will take around 3 to 5 minutes to run.
 Note that a browser window will open during the integration tests as some of them use the Selenium web driver.

-### Deploying to Heroku
+## Deploying to Heroku
 First, you need to [deploy the Ohana API to Heroku](https://github.com/codeforamerica/ohana-api/wiki/How-to-deploy-the-Ohana-API-to-your-Heroku-account).
-Then, create a new app on Heroku for the Admin site:
+Then, create a new app on Heroku for the Admin site.
+Run this command from the root directory of your local copy of this repo:

     heroku apps:create your_app_name